railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 .. figure:: images/stock_packing_in.png
    :align: center

-   *List of items waiting for receipt.*
+   *List of items waiting for receipt*

 Then you just look for the  corresponding entry using the supplier name or order reference.
 Click it and confirm the quantities.
 If it shows you quantities that differ from the control form, Open ERP